Online version revised and complete as of June 15, 2021.

 Holiday with pay means an employee’s normal or regular rate of pay shall continue to be paid for that General Holiday upon which the employee does not work.

-An employee shall not be paid for a General Holiday on which he/she does not work, when:
+An employee shall not be paid for a General Holiday on which they do not work, when:

 Prior to November 15th of each year, the Company will ascertain the preferences of those employees who may be required to work on Christmas Day and/or Boxing Day and/or New Year’s Day.
 The Company will make every reasonable effort to schedule work on those holidays so that an employee is not required to work on all three days.
 These schedules shall be posted no later than November 30th.